-It is hard to see the details surrounding this Artist as she operated the St Louis landscape from 1923 to her passing and never gained much fame.
-These millions of historical unknown Artists that appear like perennial flowers are beautiful to those who have the pleasure of direct experience with a creative soul.
-Yet on the Seib Family Trust, the people that knew this Artist, speak of Edna in a way, I never could.
+History is filled with millions of historical unknown Artists that appear like perennial flowers…. are beautiful to those who have the pleasure of direct experience with a creative soul, but they slowly disappear, with their family taking on the burden of keeping their Work visible.
+On the Seib Family Trust page lies the social media offerings of the real people that knew this Artist.
+They speak of Edna in a way, I never could and show off the fruits of their beloved Matriarch for the world to see.
 Honoring this artist takes finesse and sharing the powerful stories from the family.

 Edna went to McKinley high school in her neighborhood, then Washington University with a degree in Art.
 She flowed into the St Louis Guided Age scene of New Money excess.
 St Louis had the finest Universities, city parks, and patrons of the arts.
 There is a rumor that she worked on the Cathedral Basilica in the Central west end, with either stain-glass or mosaic work.